 There are no real downsides of using clover which is hardy enough to handle most things you throw at it.

 Last Word on Grass Alternatives

-So, there you have it, our best grass alternatives and each of them can help you cut down on how much you spend on your lawn and the harm that it causes the planet.
+So, there you have it, our best grass alternate choices and each of them can help you cut down on how much you spend on your lawn and the harm that it causes the planet.